apache/druid/integration-tests-ex/docs/druid-config.md

 ## Shared Directory

 Druid configuration includes not just the config files, but also items on the Druid class path.
-Thse are provided via a `shared` directory mounted into the container at `/shared`.
+These are provided via a `shared` directory mounted into the container at `/shared`.
-The shared directory is built in the `target` folder for each test.
+The shared directory is built in the `target/<category>` folder for each test category.

 The `launch.sh` script fills in a number of implicit configuration items: